Novel Coronavirus Information

 Our Latest Information

-- Information for Staff and Faculty: Campus Access policy and protocols, as well as guidelines for remote working, resource pages, Fall 2020 FAQs and who to contact with questions.
+- Information for Staff and Faculty: Campus Access policy and protocols, as well as guidelines for remote working, resource pages, Spring 2021 FAQs and who to contact with questions.

 - Testing and Health Protocols - Policies and practices representing our plans for students, faculty, staff, and visitors coming to our physical campus.
+These include protocols for non-residential students in off-campus placements.
 We've also created a Testing Dashboard to provide current testing information.

 - Test Optional for 2021-22 Academic Year: Simmons University will not require students applying for the 2021-22 academic year to submit standardized test scores.

-- Federal CARES Act: Higher Education Emergency Relief Fund
+- Federal CARES Act: Higher Education Emergency Relief Fund: Details can be found in our quarterly reports.

 - Supporting Our Students (SOS) Fund: We are grateful that so many members of the Simmons community have expressed concern for our students and asked how they can help.
 In response, we have established the Supporting Our Students (SOS) Fund to help provide needed resources to our students.